dorairajsanjay/nmt/README.md

 5. new the us attorneys are investigating a new york city

 ...they dont' make a lot of sense and hav ethe usually issues like repetition and the presence of unknowns.
 Pointer genration and coverage handling (https://arxiv.org/abs/1704.04368) should help resolve some of these issues but a big part of the reason for this performance is because of the few iterations, smaller batch size and the fact that I had to use a much smaller vocabulary 20k words relative to >200k in the original CNN dataset.

+## Note on CNN Dataset

+Please see processing of CNN dataset.
+I followed the below steps

+1. Obtained CNN dataset from https://cs.nyu.edu/~kcho/DMQA/
+2. Downloaded all stories.
+3. Process the stories in the notebook - loading_cnn_dataset.ipynb
+4. Processing mainly involves (a) generating the vocab and (b) generating the training, dev and test data.
+5. I use only the first highlight for summary generation.
+I was hoping to mature into combined highlights at a later point.
+The code has support for generating combined highlights and single highlights based on the value of a boolean flag.
+6. For inference, I simply pull a bunch of stories at random from the test set and run it past the model using the steps mentioned above.

 ## Exception Handling